✦ Relationship Guidance

 Why Clients Choose Sanpreet Singh

-Clients often seek this support because they want:
+Clients often reach out because they want:

-• a discreet and professional setting
+- a discreet and professional setting

-• trauma-aware guidance without sensational language
+• trauma-aware care without sensational language

 • help that respects personal pace and emotional safety